Kazakuri/commission.tenka.dev/content/artwork/2021-01-09-mlbwlwbadeeh2za/index.md

 Please check back later.

 {% request() %}
-たんぐすてんNice to meet you, <TODO>!
+Nice to meet you, Tungstein!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-大体テーマはおもらしですが、詳細はお任せします。
+The general theme is wetting herself, but I'll leave the details up to you.

 Thank you very much!
 {% end %}